 Banana (Musa oriana)

-You may have already heard that some of these or plants in general are good for making a natural filter for disgracefully awful air we breathe.
+You may have already heard that some of these or plants, in general, are good for making a natural filter for the disgracefully awful air we breathe.

 Houseplants have little — if any — real value as air purifiers.